 Facts and Figures

-- There are currently nearly 400 homes in Fall Creek Place, five years after the project began.
+- There are more than 400 homes in Fall Creek Place, 15 years after the project began.
 The initial market study indicated that aggressive marketing efforts could yield about 45 home sales per year.
 Fall Creek Place more than doubled this projection and as a result is expanding eastward with Phase IV, which will include approximately 110 additional new homes.

 - Half of all homes sold in Fall Creek Place were sold as affordable homes, meaning the buyers earned at or below 80% of the City's median income.
-Homes in the neighborhood have sold for as low as $94,000 and as high as nearly $400,000, a price range unlikely to be found in any other neighborhood in the Midwest and keeping true to the vision of a mixed-income neighborhood.
+Homes in the neighborhood have sold for as low as $94,000 and as high as $400,000 - $500,000, a price range unlikely to be found in any other neighborhood in the Midwest and keeping true to the vision of a mixed-income neighborhood.

 - Total home sales will exceed $60 million in the original three phases, and total new household income created by the new homeowners will approach $20 million annually.
 The neighborhood will also add $1.2 million to the local tax base.